Department of Mathematics & Statistics

 Yusuf Abumuhanna has taught in mathematics departments for more than 20 years at institutions in the USA, Jordan, Oman and Kuwait.
 His areas of research and interest are geometric function theory, surface theory and Banach spaces of analytic function.

-PhD in Applied Mathematics, University of Western Ontario, Canada
+PhD in Applied Mathematics, Western University, London, Ontario, Canada

-Ghada Alobaidi has taught mathematics at the University of Regina and Trent University, Canada.
-Her research interests include partial differential equations; financial mathematics, particularly option pricing models; integral transforms; and special functions.
+Before joining AUS, Ghada Alobaidi taught mathematics at Trent University and the University of Regina, Canada.
+Her research interests include partial differential equations, option pricing models, integral transforms; and special functions.
 She is also interested in mathematics education.

 Master of Science, American University of Beirut, Lebanon